Skip to main content

 Is Empower the same as levelling up a champion?
 No — Empower is a general mechanic that upgrades a card in play by paying a cost, not a champion-only level system.

 How is Empower different from Flow and Burn?
 Empower grows a card you already control; Flow plays cards from your trash; Burn sends cards to the trash.
-Read all three together in Vendetta's new mechanics explained.
+All three are new in Vendetta and designed to combo.

 Get ready for Empower cards

-Empower cards will list with live prices on the Vendetta set page the moment they release — and RiftCompare shows the cheapest delivered price across every store, so you can build your Empower deck for the least.
-Keep an eye on the live countdown — it's almost here.
+Empower cards are live with real prices on the Vendetta set page — and RiftCompare shows the cheapest delivered price across every store, so you can build your Empower deck for the least.
+Want to see the whole set at a glance?
+Browse the Vendetta card gallery — all 166 cards on one page with images and prices.